-Submit a request to receive Intel's Conflict Minerals Declaration (available on the EICC/GeSI Conflict Minerals Reporting Template).
+Submit a request to receive Intel's Conflict Minerals Declaration.

 See Intel's supply chain expectations concerning conflict-free minerals.